 Treasury committee The Cabinet committee that evaluates all requests for additional funds for unavoidable and unforeseen expenditure during a financial year.
-Unallocated reserves Potential expenditure provision not allocated to a particular use.
-Mainly consists of the contingency reserve and amounts of money left unallocated by provinces.
+Trend GDP growth The theoretical level of GDP growth determined by the full utilisation of all factors of production (land, labour and capital).
+Growth above the trend rate results in macroeconomic imbalances such as rising inflation or a weakening of the current account.
+Increases in trend GDP growth are achieved through capital formation, growth in employment and/or technological development.
+Potential expenditure provision not allocated to a particular use.
+It mainly consists of the contingency reserve and amounts of money left unallocated by provinces.